fbpx

 This kind of workout eliminates or minimizes rest periods, keeping the muscle tension constant.
 At the same time, your Athletic Pilates Trainers coach you to the optimal level of fatigue to fire up your fat-burning, slow-twitch muscle fibers in each exercise.

-Core10 Pilates, like many high-intensity Pilates workouts, is the most effective, fun, and complete workout you can get in just 50-minutes.
-Then you can spend your time running, increasing your speed, and making new PRs.
+Core10 Pilates, like many high-intensity Pilates workouts, is the most effective, fun, and complete workout you can get in just 50 minutes.
+Then you can run, increase your speed, and make new PRs.

-We work with runners (half and full marathons) and runners who just run to run (not to race).
-Sign up HERE to try an athletic Pilates class at Core10 Pilates in Omaha, Nebraska or HERE to find one like it in your area.
+Core10 Pilates works with runners (half and full marathons) and runners who just run to run (not to race).
+Sign up HERE to try an Athletic Pilates Reformer class at Core10 Pilates in Omaha, Nebraska, or HERE to find one like it in your area.

 Scroll to top